-Staff at Flegg High Ormiston Academy understand that the wellbeing of our students is key to their academic progress and vital to ensure a happy and successful adult life.
+Staff at Flegg High Ormiston Academy understand that the wellbeing of our students is key to their academic progress and is vital to ensure a happy and successful adult life.
 The Academy promotes the wellbeing of our students by offering a wide range of support for young people and their families.
 Examples of our support provision includes the following:

 - Health, development and behavioural advice and support to children, young people and their parents / carers on a range of issues.